ghostpepperapps/befriend-support/README.md

-# chemfriend-support
+# befriend-support

-Official support website for the Chemfriend mobile app.
+Official support website for the Befriend mobile app.